-Eligible entities may apply for either round of funding; entities that have received funding under the first round may apply for additional funding in the second round.
-Applications from eligible entities that have not yet received VT UCF funding will be prioritized in both rounds.
+Eligible entities that received funding in 2024 may apply for additional funding.
+Applications from eligible entities that have not yet received VT UCF funding will be prioritized.

 Regional Planning Commission as Agent: RPCs may serve as grant administrator and fiscal agent for one or more of their member municipalities.
-This means that the municipality would design & oversee the project, while the RPC would prepare the grant application, hold the grant contract, receive and spend grant funds, manage contractor procurement, and submit invoices & reports.
+This means that the municipality would design and oversee the project, while the RPC would prepare the grant application, hold the grant contract, receive and spend grant funds, manage contractor procurement, and submit invoices and reports.
 RPCs are allowed a 10% administrative budget of projects for which they act as agent.
-RPCs cannot act directly as agent for schools and nonprofits, but these entities may either apply for funding directly or partner with a municipality to apply with the RPC as agent.
+RPCs cannot act directly as agent for schools and nonprofits, but these entities may apply for funding directly or partner with a municipality to apply with the RPC as agent.